GuidoEzequiel/Aureum_Automation_Framework_Challenge/README.md

   - For each element, the function will pass that element to a provided callback function.
   - The arguments to the function are a DOM element and a callback function (that takes a DOM element as its argument).

+## PENDING TO IMPLEMENT:
+ - Remove console.logs
+ - Review and add Comments.
+ - Use user data from a .json file instead of hardcoding it.
+ - Encrypt credentials.

 ## Contact

-If you encounter any issues or have questions regarding the framework, feel free to contact:
+If you encounter any issues or have questions regarding the framework, feel free to contact me.

 **Creator:**
-Guido Ezequiel Sánchez.
+Guido Ezequiel Sánchez - GuidoEzequielSanchez31@gmail.com
-GuidoEzequielSanchez31@gmail.com